jesperlandmer/Snake-Game/README.md

-# Snake Game C#
+# Console Snake Game
-An MVC TDD project featuring the game Snake in C#
+An MVC TDD project featuring the game Snake played in terminal.
+The project is written in C#.

 ### Current Code Coverage